 Evictions

-Evictions are a an unfortunate, but sometimes necessary part of property management.
-When you’re managing rentals long-distance, they’re especially trying.
+Evictions are an unfortunate but sometimes necessary part of property management.
+When you’re managing property rentals long-distance, this makes things even that much more difficult.

 If you want to evict a tenant, you must hire a local service.
 One possible option for evicting tenants is Nationwide Eviction.
 This company can serve tenants with eviction warning notices, appear on your behalf in court, and handle other necessary eviction-related tasks.

-As a long-distance landlord, you need to take action straight away if your tenants are late in paying their rent.
+As a long-distance landlord, you need to take action straight away if your tenants need to arrive on time in paying their rent.
 This means serving them with an eviction notice and then filing for eviction if they don’t pay up.
 This sends a strong message to your tenants that you will not tolerate any violations of your lease agreement.

 Move-Out Inspections